 This post may contain affiliate links.
 Please read my full disclosure for information.

 Wouldn’t life be so much easier if we didn’t have to buy groceries?
 If we could take all that money we spend every month on groceries and put it towards paying off debt or paying our other monthly expenses.
 What if I shared a secret with you?
 What if I gave you a list of 20 things we took off our grocery list that has saved us hundreds upon hundreds of dollars?

 If you’re not careful, grocery shopping can quickly become one of your most expensive monthly bills.
 When I first got married and started doing all the grocery shopping for my new little family of two I just thought that’s how it was – expensive.
-I didn’t think there was any way around it, and I didn’t try to find any way around it because, well, I just thought that’s a part of living – but it’s doesn’t have to be!
+I didn’t think there was any way around it, and I didn’t try to find any way around it because, well, I just thought it was a part of living – but it’s doesn’t have to be!
 Here are 20 things we took off our grocery list that has saved us more money than we thought possible!

 If you’re someone like me who thought that having an overwhelmingly expensive grocery bill was just a part of life, then I am here to tell you there are ways you can cut your bill and save, save, save!

 While there isn’t a way to make our grocery bill disappear, there are several things you can do to make it significantly cheaper.
 My husband and I were even able to slash our grocery bill in half by doing these 20 simple tricks.